-Mom was still living in the family home on North Madison, but the home and gardens were far too large for her to continue living there, and a decision about her future residence would soon have to be made.
-Living next door on the north side in a home they had custom-built were Dr Frank and Lillian Thibault.
+Mom was still living in our family home on North Madison, but the home and gardens were far too large for her to continue living there.
+A decision about her future residence would soon have to be made.
+Living next door on the north side of Mom’s home were Dr. Frank and Lillian Thibault.
 They had been good neighbors to Mom and Pop for years and never caused any significant neighborly problems.
 Their yard and grounds were not neat and well-manicured like Mom and Pop’s, but they didn’t have a boat and trailer or a junk car in their yard and had their yard mowed at least once or twice each summer.
 They had not been very social with Mom and Pop and pretty much kept to themselves.
-I don’t remember ever seeing either one of them at our home nor hearing any account of them having Mom and Pop over for a cup of coffee.
+I don’t remember seeing either one of them in our home nor hearing any account of them having Mom and Pop over for a cup of coffee.

 Another story told me by Dr. Thibault himself involved a later traffic stop by a different Arkansas State Trooper.
 The doctor had just purchased a new Pontiac and was “breaking it in” by driving to Little Rock to attend an Arkansas Razorback football game.
 About half-way to his destination he was pulled over for excessive speed and given a ticket by the trooper.
-Dr. Thibault asked what the fine would be, and the trooper said, “It will cost you $50 which you must pay now.”
-Dr. Thibault handed the lawman a 100 dollar bill and told him, “I’ll be coming home tonight around 10 PM following the game and this will cover that fine!”
+Dr. Thibault asked what the fine would be, and the trooper said, “It will cost you fifty dollars which you can pay now.”
+Dr. Thibault handed the lawman a one hundred dollar bill and told him, “I’ll be coming home tonight around ten pm following the game, and this will cover that fine.”